 5) Secure all the elements

 It’s vital with the slate, but also very important for other parts of the table.
-While the frame and the legs can take a little bump, more serious indentation can cause the table to be unbalanced and therefore ruin future games.
+While the frame and the legs can take a little bump, more serious jolting can cause the table to come unbalanced and therefore ruin future games.

-After these 5 steps your table is ready to go!
+After these five steps, your table is ready to go!

-Your pool table is prepared for transport – now what?
-Essentially there are two ways to go about the transport.
+Your pool table is prepared for transportation – now what?
+Essentially there are two ways to go about the transportation.
 You can either:

 – transport the pool table by your own car